-Property RI Metrics
+Property RI Metrics We work closely with ou

 We work closely with our managers, monitoring them to ensure that they meet our stringent Responsible Investment requirements across our real estate portfolio.
 Asking them to participate in benchmarks such as GRESB (Global Real Estate Sustainability Benchmark) brings them into the fold.
 Using benchmarks allows us to view trend data and look at whether their performance is improving or not, so we can question the reasons behind any significant changes.
 The nature of property allows space for innovation and older portfolios can make significant progress.